benholmgren/csci-476-594-spring2021-private/lab07/README.md

 To start, I inserted the array containing all "A"'s as indicated by the prompt.
-Then, I compiled this and found that the offset of the start of the array was at byte 4160 using bless.
-Then I used the collision generator to locate where md5 would have collisions in my prefix, which contained the the entire compiled version of the program up to byte 4288.
+Then, I compiled this and found that the offset of the start of the array was at byte 12320 using bless.
+This isn't a multiple of 64, so we then moved up to the nearest multiple of 64, namely 12352.
+Then I used the collision generator to locate where md5 would have collisions in my prefix, which contained the the entire compiled version of the program up to byte 12480.
 (For this, I used 'tail').
 Then, on the collision's output, I recovered everything following the 128th byte onward in each version.
 Then I could simple concatenate the prefix, each of the collided segments (denoted P and Q), and then confirm that the binary files differed, while the hash for each file remained consistent.

-As evidence, here are the commands I used to execute the task successfully:
+As evidence, here are the commands I used to execute the task successfully after compiling the code into the 'pa' binary:

 ![answer](answer.png)